 Ilbar seemed closer to delirium than Devraz.
 For the next half hour as Kit cleaned out Devraz' wound, stitched it closed, and applied a poultice, he paced, fretted, and sacrificed more of his beard.

 I didn't feel any better than he did about the situation.
 I worked my mouth trying to moisten it while I thought on what Devraz was getting at.

 Vultures were thick on the battlefield, devouring the fallen of both sides.
 I might have been among them even now.
 A battle is never certain even for one as skilled as Kit, or me with or without my white fire.
 At any moment I could find myself pressed all around, and the slightest accident would mean my end.

 "I wonder what they eat when there's no fighting?"
 I said.

 I didn't really expect an answer, but Kit turned away from Devraz and looked to where a small group of vultures were clustered around a corpse.
 One of them loped our way.
 Ilbar shrank back as it drew near.
 Kit locked eyes with it for a moment before it went back to its meal.

 "Not much," he said, as he returned to his work.
 "There's been good eating for the past year though.
-It seems there's been a feast every time a caravan camps in this spot.
+It seems there's a feast every time a caravan camps in this spot.
 The raiders attack at dawn, when they have the advantage of the sun at their backs.
-He says it's all over now, though, and the flock will have to disperse for want of carrion."
+He says it's all over now though, and the flock will have to disperse for want of carrion."